 The lack of proper maternal health care also results in a much greater risk of suffering serious injuries.
 This type of complication is a fistula, which occurs when the wall between the vagina and the bladder is damaged, for example, during a difficult childbirth or a sexual assault.
 The woman starts to leak urine, which leads to social exclusion and prevents her from living a normal life.

-Bertha Mbile suffered from a fistula when giving birth and was forced to stay indoors for ten years after having a child.
+Bertha Mbile suffered from a fistula and was forced to stay indoors for ten years.
 The flow of urine was impossible to control.

 "To find out that I had a fistula was like a knife in the back.
 I had no social life and was not worth anything.
 However, at the Panzi Hospital, they did all they could to help me," she says.

 Childbirth injuries are common in the Congo and occur with prolonged and difficult births, or incorrectly performed Caesarean sections.
 These problems can often be prevented if competent midwives and doctors are at hand.
 However, with badly-performed procedures, the damage instead can become chronic.

 The women are the Congo's most valuable resource through the scale of their work efforts.
 There are, however, few who have a voice.
 The lack of qualified maternal health care also inhibits the entire societal development.

 At the Panzi Hospital, there is the expertise needed to operate on fistula injuries and hundreds of women have been healed.